This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Checking for Complete Shedding

-- Eye caps should be intact and visible in the shed
+- Eye caps: Guarantee they’re visible in the shed to avoid stuck eye-caps.

 Addressing Shedding Issues